comScore pixel

 weather station observation

-Light snow reported from Ironwood Airport at 2362 feet one mile WNW of Big Powderhorn Mountain Ski Resort from Big Powderhorn Mountain
+Light rain reported from Ironwood Airport at 2362 feet one mile WNW of Big Powderhorn Mountain but it is forecast cold enough for snow at the ski area from Big Powderhorn Mountain

 Jackson Creek Summit Snow Depths: